How Massage Therapy Helps with Headaches and Migraines

 Category: Relax

-If you’ve ever suffered from a pounding headache or a debilitating migraine, you know how disruptive it can be—derailing work, stealing joy from simple pleasures, and leaving you drained even after the pain subsides.
+If you’ve ever suffered from a pounding headache or a debilitating migraine, you know how disruptive it can be.
+These episodes often derail work, steal joy from simple pleasures, and leave you feeling completely drained even after the pain finally subsides.
 While medications offer temporary relief, many people are turning to a gentler, holistic approach: massage therapy.
-And the science backs it up.
+This method focuses on treating the whole person rather than just the symptom, and the science backs it up.
+By integrating manual therapy into a wellness routine, individuals can move from a state of constant reactivity to a state of proactive prevention.

 Why Massage Works for Headaches and Migraines

-Headaches and migraines aren’t just “in your head”—they’re often rooted in tension, poor posture, stress, and muscular imbalances in the neck, shoulders, jaw, and upper back.
-Massage therapy targets these underlying triggers, offering both immediate relief and long-term prevention.
+Headaches and migraines aren’t just “in your head.”
+They are frequently rooted in tangible physical issues such as chronic tension, poor posture, stress, and muscular imbalances in the neck, shoulders, jaw, and upper back.
+Many of us spend hours hunched over laptops or staring at smartphones, a posture often called tech neck.
+This positioning puts immense strain on the cervical spine and surrounding soft tissues, creating a ripple effect of tension that travels upward into the skull.
+Massage therapy targets these underlying triggers, offering both immediate relief during an episode and long-term prevention to reduce the frequency of attacks.

 Here’s how: